NautiluX/slide/README.md

 # slide

-Simple slideshow showing random images from specified directory.
+Simple, lightweight slideshow selecting random images from specified directory.
+This slideshow is designed to compile and run also on a Raspberry Pi, for example to turn it into a digital picture frame.

+Tested versions:
+ * Raspberry Pi 3 running Raspbian Stretch.

 Screen background is filled with a scaled version of the image to prevent pure black background.